luwangg/nixtalk/slides/slides.md

 * Use a VM and snapshots.
 * Docker scripts
-* "Just use this install script on a fresh Ubuntu installation."
+* "Just use this install script on a fresh OS installation."
+* Custom solutions: once it works, don't touch it.

 ---